“Dang Good Cleaning for that Dang Good Feeling!”

 • Mould, Mildew and Fungi

 Mould, Mildew and Fungi occur where there is excess moisture.
 While naturally occurring outdoors and necessary for decomposition purposes, the same cannot be said for the indoors.
 If your home has a lot of humidity, you may find mould growing on wood, drywall, upholstery, fabric, tiles or carpets.
-This is especially likely if moisture from water leaks or plumbing issues have not been addressed and the moisture is not allowed to dry sufficiently.
+This is especially likely if moisture from water leaks or plumbing issues have not been addressed or the moisture is not allowed to dry sufficiently.
 Mould Spores can become airborne.

 • Pets